S Is For Short Story – The Degree

 April 22nd, 2014 | by Philip Verghese 'Ariel' || Leave a comment |

-By his words, he feels important and wanted by his special individual attention, with whom he was engaged in lively discussion until a peon called upon his name.
+By his words, he feels important and wanted by his special individual attention, with whom he was engaged in a lively discussion until a peon called upon his name.

-As a formal measure, he knocks at the door and entered in to the cabin of selectors, and wished them all in a peculiar style.
+As a formal measure, he knocks at the door and entered into the cabin of selectors, and wished them all in a peculiar style.

-Then the senior most well qualified doctor examined his certificates and amazed at the high percentage of marks he scored.
+Then the senior most well-qualified doctor examined his certificates and amazed at the high percentage of marks he scored.
 He asked some questions related to his qualified arena.

-But, to his utter surprise he could not answer a single question.
+But, to his utter surprise, he could not answer a single question.
 However, he raised a simple question like, “If a patient suffers from acute stomach pain what will be the possible reason and what treatment or remedy you prescribe?”